I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 Summary

-I tested the official Datadog MCP server with Claude Code in APM investigation and monitor creation scenarios.
+I tried combining the official Datadog MCP server with Claude Code for APM investigation and monitor creation scenarios.

-For APM investigation, span analysis, bottleneck identification, and root cause estimation were accomplished end-to-end with just natural language instructions.
+For APM investigation, it completed everything from span analysis to bottleneck identification and root cause estimation with just natural language instructions.

 For monitor creation, it read resources from the CloudFormation template and generated monitor definitions following best practices.

-Since Datadog query syntax has unique specifications, it's important to include validation with the validate_monitor_definition tool to prevent hallucination-induced misconfiguration.
+Since Datadog's query syntax has unique specifications, it's important to use the validate_monitor_definition tool for validation to prevent hallucination-induced misconfiguration.

 References